Hisense PX3-PRO Projector Review

 Ethernet Speed100Mbps

 The projector has two HDMI 2.1 ports and one HDMI 2.0 port, which also doubles as the eARC port.
-It has one USB 2.0 port on the side of the device and one USB 3.0 port on the back.
+The device features one USB 2.0 port on its side and one USB 3.0 port on its back.
 It also supports Bluetooth 5.3 and Wi-Fi 6E.

 9.8